-Pupils are formally assessed in the standard assessment tasks in Year 2 to 6.
+Curriculum.
+This will be used with a view to informing the subsequent appropriate teaching and learning for the children.
+On a termly basis children will be assessed in Reading and SPAG using the cornerstones termly assessments.
 Teachers make long term assessments towards the end of the school year, and they use these to assess progress against school and national targets.
 With the help of these long term assessments, teachers are able to set targets for the next school year and summarise the progress of each child before offering the opportunity to discuss it with the child's parents.
 Within KS1 phonics is tracked using Read Write Inc Tracking sheets.
 These are updated every six weeks and are overseen by the English Lead.
-Children identified as needing extra support are placed in to 1:1 intervention programmes.

 Year 1 children will take part in the Year 1 Screening test during the second half of the summer term.
 This will be reported to parents, the government and on raise online.